jasny/improved-php-iterable/README.md

 Reshape each element of an iterator, adding or removing properties or keys.

-The method takes an rray with the column name as key.
+The method takes an array with the column name as key.
 The value may be a boolean, specifying if th column should remain or be removed.
 Alternatively the column may be a string or int, renaming the column name (key).

 Columns that are not specified are untouched.
 This has the same effect as `'column' => true`.